weheartit/simple-socket/README.md

     // socket.writeable() will return false if the socket is
     // disconnected or the underlying socket is not writable if (socket.writable()) {
-      // write will callback with an error
+      // socket.write() will callback with an error
       // (close events before drain are treated as an error) socket.write(data, function(err) {
         if (err) console.error('unexepected error', err.stack);